argoproj/argo-cd/docs/user-guide/commands/argocd_app_manifests.md

 ```
   -h, --help                     help for manifests
-      --local string             Show local manifests
+      --local string             If set, show locally-generated manifests.
+Value is the absolute path to app manifests within the manifest repo.
+Example: '/home/username/apps/env/app-1'.
-      --local-repo-root string   Path to the repository root.
-Used together with --local allows setting the repository root (default "/")
+      --local-repo-root string   Path to the local repository root.
+Used together with --local allows setting the repository root.
+Example: '/home/username/apps'. (default ".")
       --revision string          Show manifests at a specific revision
       --source string            Source of manifests.
 One of: live|git (default "git")
 ```